By Anita Stewart and Elizabeth Lauro, Rock At Night Tampa Correspondents

 Michael Franti and Spearhead took the stage and opened the show with a rousing performance of “Hey, Hey, Hey” and continued through their set with everyone in the audience, moving, clapping and singing along to all of the songs.
 “Sound of Sunshine” was played with a beachy theme, complete with beach balls bouncing throughout the crowd and a boy from the audience named Owen who helped with the vocals.
 The current lineup consists of Michael Franti, songwriter and guitarist, Manas Etienne, vocals, drums and percussion, Jason Bowman, lead guitar, Carl Young on bass and vocals and Michael Blankenship on keyboards and keytar.
 The new addition is Kelly Halloran who has been touring and making appearances with the band everywhere.
 She is a Tampa Bay native that plays the violin and she rocked the crowd!
 Michael is big on audience participation and connecting intimately with his fans.
 A handful of times, he got down from the stage, swung himself over the barricades and played and sang while moving through the audience!
 Towards the end of the show, the security guards let the children through the gates and onto the stage so they could dance and sing to the song “Say Hey.”
 This has become a tradition.
 The band did the encore with all members onstage singing a wistful Bob Marley’s “Three Little Birds.”
 A beautiful way to end the show!

 Anita grew up in a rock and roll radio station that her father owned and has a musical family.
 Spent a few years singing back up.
 Now sings in the shower!
 She is a USAF veteran and was elected to local office and worked as staff on three presidential campaigns as a Social Media and Virtual Outreach expert.
 Plays a variety of musical instruments including ukulele and she loves drum circles.
-Her fave music genres are all of them--Alternative to Zydeco.
-Promotes bands and independent artists through ANITA STEWART PROMOTIONS and independent female musicians, singers and songwriters through YES SHE ROCKS.
-Writes, fights for peace, human rights, a green environment, pure water, clean food.
-Knits, paints, attends concerts and open jams and explores in nature with her camera.
+Her favorite music genres are all of them--Alternative to Zydeco.
+Promotes bands and independent artists through ANITA STEWART PROMOTIONS.
+She also brought SOFAR SOUNDS to Tampa.
+When she is not writing, she is knitting, painting, attending concerts and live music jams and exploring nature with her camera.
 She has recently retired but no rocking chair for her!
 She has been reporting for Rock at Night since 2014.